ngntrgduc/Dictionary-Look-Up/README.md

 ## Todo/Idea
 - [ ] Options page
-  - [ ]  Select default dictionary (change order of url)
+  - [ ]  Select default dictionary (change order of URL)
-  - [ ]  Custom url to search (general purpose, like search video on Youtube, not only for dictionary)
+  - [ ]  Custom URL to search (general purpose, like search video on Youtube, not only for dictionary)
   - [ ] Custom seperator...
-  - [ ] Add option to remove Tabbing behavior, maybe some people refer the default behavior
+  - [ ] Add option to remove Tabbing behavior, maybe some people prefer the default behavior
-- [x]  Search multiple word at once, using seperator (`,`) ~~(user defined)~~ (maybe keep the extension simple)
-- [ ] ~~Auto read copied text when open the extension (no more Ctrl + V)~~ (the JS clipboard API is [limited availability](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#browser_compatibility))
-- [x] Change behavior of `Tab` key because clicking to change dictionary seem weird when it's just switch to other but not show the dictionary pane
 - [ ] Another port
   - [ ] ~~Chrome~~ (because it's cost 5$ fee to create account 🥲)
   - [ ] Edge
-- [ ] autofocus to input box not working correctly in Firefox
+- [ ] Make a GIF to demo how it works.
-- [ ] ~~If search incorrect vocab, auto redirect to the search page with vocab (for Cambridge dictionary)~~ (too specific, and type again make vocab more memorable)
+- [ ] Handle when no word is entered: won't work if nothing in the search box or just type space), or when mistyping `,` 2 times or more
+- [ ] Add warning when inputting too many characters.
+Open too many tabs at once can cause lag on the user's device
+    - [ ]  limit to 5 words?
+If it exceeds this limit, add a delay

+### Done
+- [x] Search multiple words at once, using separator (`,`) ~~(user-defined)~~ (keep the extension simple)
+- [x] Change the behavior of the `Tab` key because clicking to change the dictionary seems weird when it's just switched to another but does not show the dictionary pane
 - [x] `Shift` + `Tab` to move back dictionary
   - [x] Change/Fix/Remove focus behavior, maybe using event.key instead
-- [x] Remove and maybe add new feature for `Alt` + `Tab` instead.
-Because open all dictionaries for word is not neccessary, and maybe upgrade this extension to be more general (like vomnibar in Vimium), not only with dictionary look up
+- [x] Remove and maybe add a new feature for `Alt` + `Tab` instead.
+Because opening all dictionaries for a word is not necessary, and maybe upgrade this extension to be more general (like Vomnibar in Vimium), not only with dictionary look up
+- [x] Fix autofocus on Firefox

+### Abandoned
+- Auto read copied text when opening the extension, no more Ctrl + V (the JS clipboard API is [limited availability](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#browser_compatibility))
+- If search incorrect vocab, auto redirect to the search page with vocab (for Cambridge dictionary) (too specific, and type again make the vocab more memorable)
-- [ ] More limit of previous word?
+- More limit of the previous word? (not optimal, use `Ctrl + H` instead)
-- [ ] Make a GIF to demo how it works?
-- [ ]  handle when no word is entered (which mean it not work will not thing in the search box or just type space), or when mistyping `,` 2 times or more
-- [ ]  add warning when input too many character.
-Open too much tabs in once can cause lag on user device
-    - [ ]  limit to 5?
-If exceed the limit, add delay
-- [ ]  more history of looked up vocab

 ## Contributing
 If you found a bug or want to contribute, feel free to open a issue/pull requests.
 All contributions are welcomed.